What is a Sinus Lift?

 The Sinus Lift Procedure at Central Ohio Periodontics

-As part of the sinus lift procedure, Dr. Sakamoto will make a small incision to expose the jawbone.
-He will actually cut an opening into the jawbone and reposition the sinus cavity.
-Then, he will fill the now-open space in the bone with bone grafting material.
+As part of the sinus lift procedure, the doctors will make a small incision to expose the jawbone.
+They will make an opening in the jawbone and reposition the sinus cavity.
+Then, they will fill the now-open space in the bone with bone grafting material.

-Depending on the health of your bone, Dr. Sakamoto my use your own bone or cadaver bone to graft the area.
-However, in some cases, he may use a synthetic material that can actually imitate the bone consistency.
+Depending on the health of your bone, the doctors may use your own bone or cadaver bone to graft the area.
+However, in some cases, he may use synthetic material that can actually imitate the bone consistency.

-Because a sinus lift is a more invasive procedure, it will take a few months to fully recover and for the bone to become a permanent part of your jaw.
-The next step in the process is the place the dental implant into the newly formed bone.
+Because a sinus lift is a more invasive procedure, it will take 4-6 months to fully recover and for the bone to become a permanent part of your jaw.
+The next step in the process is to place the dental implant into the newly formed bone.

 Sinus Lift Recovery